 The Role of the Bankruptcy Trustee

 Throughout the Chapter 13 bankruptcy process, a bankruptcy trustee plays a pivotal role.
-The trustee oversees the repayment plan, ensures compliance, and makes decisions that impact property division and creditors’ rights.
+Additionally, the trustee oversees the repayment plan, ensures compliance, and makes decisions that impact property division and creditors’ rights.
 Understanding the role and responsibilities of the bankruptcy trustee can help individuals better navigate the intersection of bankruptcy and divorce.

 Timing Considerations: A Balancing Act